-Project Leader: Jim Austin - CSIRO

-Timing July 2018 - June 2020
+Project Leader:Jim Austin - CSIROTimingJuly 2018 - June 2020Participants:Jim Austin, Andreas Bjork, Ben

+Patterson (CSIRO, North Ryde,

+NSW)

-Participants: Jim Austin, Andreas Bjork, Ben Patterson (CSIRO, North Ryde, NSW) Jess Stromberg, Renee Birchall, Mark Pearce and John Walshe (CSIRO, Kensington, WA)
+Jess Stromberg, Renee Birchall,

+Mark Pearce and John Walshe

-The Uncover Cloncurry project introduced a new way of looking at mineral exploration, based on generating mineralogical, structural and petrophysical information at the hand sample scale, which could be used to understand the metasomatic history, structural controls and geophysical expression of different deposit styles.
+(CSIRO, Kensington, WA)

 One of the main outcomes of the Uncover Cloncurry Project was that it developed a methodology to evaluate a vast suite of deposit types consistently, using the same five techniques, and most importantly at the same scale.
+This project builds on that theme, including:

-- Completing work on Major Deposits (e.g., Eloise, Cannington, Great Australia, Dugald River, etc) - Incorporating additional techniques e.g., conductivity, radiometrics and hyperspectral core mapping. - Utilising the existing reference library to locate dateable minerals for geochronology - Expanding the workflow out to regional scales, on the surface and undercover. - Conducting more comprehensive principal component analyses of the datasets to identify indicators of mineralisation that may not be apparent using more qualitative approaches. - Generating a comprehensive reference library and condensed Atlas of deposit types, the association between geochemistry, mineralogy, alteration minerals, alterations types, structural controls and various petrophysical parameters (e.g., density, conductivity radiometrics, MagSus, NRM). - Adapting the workflow, such that industry can incorporate the outcomes into their exploration programs, including using handheld petrophysical tools and also developing a method to convert geochemistry to alteration using hyperspectral scanning.
+- Completing work on Major Deposits (e.g., Eloise, Cannington, Great Australia, Dugald River, etc); Incorporating additional techniques e.g., conductivity, radiometrics and hyperspectral core mapping; Utilising the existing reference library to locate dateable minerals for geochronology; Expanding the workflow out to regional scales, on the surface and undercover. - Conducting more comprehensive principal component analyses of the datasets to identify indicators of mineralisation that may not be apparent using more qualitative approaches. - Generating a comprehensive reference library and condensed Atlas of deposit types, the association between geochemistry, mineralogy, alteration minerals, alterations types, structural controls and various petrophysical parameters (e.g., density, conductivity radiometrics, MagSus, NRM). - Adapting the workflow, such that industry can incorporate the outcomes into their exploration programs, including using handheld petrophysical tools and also developing a method to convert geochemistry to alteration using hyperspectral scanning.